mave5/AIclub/tutorial/keras_tensorflowbackend_gpu.md

   (tensorflow)$  # Your prompt should change

-*   Install CUDA toolkit 8.0 and CuDNN v5.
+*   Need CUDA toolkit 8.0 and CuDNN v5.

 * Intstall tensorflow: